 - Information Overload: There is too much info on climate to process and reflect on how to take action.
-News, scientific articles, TEK, and practical guides are fragmented and disorganized.
+News, scientific articles, archives, and practical guides are fragmented and disorganized.

-- Knowledge Inequity: 80% of climate science is English-only while 75% of people don’t speak English; land stewards are locked out from university research & proprietary climate-tech.
+- Knowledge Inequity: 80% of climate science is English-only while 75% of people don’t speak English; most communities are locked out from university research & proprietary climate-tech.

-- Knowledge-Action Gap: Information is disconnected from resource flows that would remedy structural injustices while maximizing our collective action potential.
-Where action exists, a lack of transparency and knowledge-sharing more broadly further compounds the problem.
+- Knowledge-Action Gap: Information is disconnected from resource flows that would remedy structural injustices while maximizing our collective action power through knowledge sharing.

 To address these challenges, we need a knowledge commons which both reflects and incorporates the natural intelligence of our planetary ecosystems.
 Through feedback loops facilitating carbon burial and climate justice, Climate Wiki will catalyze the construction of a carbon-negative media ecosystem which supports community empowerment, food security, and Indigenous sovereignty.